fresheneesz/bip-efficient-bitcoin-vaults/cd/bip-constraindestination.md

 Failure modes.
 For all the following additional situations, the transaction is marked invalid:
 1. If the number of values on the stack after `numberOfAddresses` is popped is less than `numberOfAddresses`.
 2. If any address in `addressList` are invalid.
-3. If any output ID in the `outputValues` maps to an output whose destination isn't in `addressList`.
+3. If any output index in the `outputValues` maps to an output whose destination isn't in `addressList`.
-4. If any output ID in the `outputValues` does not correspond to an output in the transaction.
+4. If any output index in the `outputValues` does not correspond to an output in the transaction.
 5. If the sum of bitcoin amount values in `outputValues` is greater than the UTXO's value.
 6. If the value of the output minus the sum of all bitcoin amounts in `outputValues` is greater than `maxFeeContribution`.
 7. If the sum of all given OP_CD contributions (from all inputs) for an output is greater than the value of the output.